 Together, we helped 4,194 additional wounded, injured and sick individuals between August 2017 and August 2018.

-But there are still thousands of Veterans out there who are struggling in silence and unable to come forward.
+But even now there are still thousands of Veterans out there who are struggling in silence and unable to come forward.
 With your support, we can reach them together.

 *Results from a survey commissioned by Help for Heroes, December 2018

 Help us call time on stigma.
 Click below to get involved and cut the clock:

 Show your support for Heroes in your community.
 Sign up to or organise a fundraising event in your area and help end stigma.